THESE POLICIES ARE SUBJECT TO CHANGE AT ANYTIME

 The body should not be embalmed prior to transporting because we prepare the remains by a special embalming process that is not used in the funeral industry.

 We do not accept autopsied bodies.
 Our department does not perform autopsies, nor does it pay for them or reports generated by them.

 Organs or parts of the body should not be removed before delivery to our facility.
 There are two exceptions: the eyes and the brain.
-We allow removal of the eyes for donation to an organ or eye bank.
-We allow brain removal for research provided you are registered and have participated in the Clinical Research Program @ KU Alzheimer's Disease Center.
-We suggest you make your decision known to family or the person in charge of your affairs because it will be their responsibility to contact the Eye Bank or Alzheimer's Disease Center prior to delivery of your remains to our facility.
+We allow removal of the eyes for donation to an eye bank.
+We allow brain removal for research provided you are registered and have participated in the Clinical Research Program at KU Alzheimer's Disease Center.
+We suggest you make your decision known to family or the person in charge of your affairs because it will be their responsibility to contact the Eye Bank or KU Alzheimer's Disease Center prior to delivery of your remains to our facility.

 If your Power of Attorney is completing the Certificate, copies of the authorizing document(s) must accompany the Certificate.

-Department of Anatomy & Cell Biology
+Dept. of Anatomy & Cell Biology

-Kansas City, Kansas 66160
+Kansas City, KS 66160